Introduction

 The application server normally respond after delay for 10 seconds after getting requests.

-, I got a 503 error response after a delay of about 5 seconds.
+But like the above, After pods getting SIGTERM, I got a 503 error response after a delay of about 5 seconds.

 This was because envoy running in a sidecar terminated within 5 seconds and then the connection disconnected.

-* More detail) The reason I got not a connection reset error but the 503 error response was because istio-ingressgateway
+* More detail) The reason I got not a connection reset error but the 503 error response was because istio-ingressgateway Pod sends 503 response to http clients by itself

 after it got a connection reset about the connection between istio-ingressgateway <-> graceful-shutdown-app.